ThanhLong34/ThanhLong34/README.md

 - 👋 Hi, I’m Thành Long
 - 👀 I’m interested in Game Designer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web App
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: thanhlongedu0304@gmail.com

 <!---
 ThanhLong34/ThanhLong34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.